nch-igm/CAVaLRi/README.md

 The "phenotype" argument indicates a one-column csv file with the header "HPO ID" that contains a list of all phenotypes associated with the patient (or proband).

 The "pedigree" argument indicates a .ped file that designates the mother and father samples as well as the affected statuses of each individual in the pedgree.
-For more details, see https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format
+For more details, see [.PED formatting](https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format).

 The "vcf" argument indicates a multi-sample vcf file containing genotype information from the proband, the mother, and the father.
 The individual identifiers designating which sample refers to the proband, the mother, and the father, should be identified in the provided .ped file.